danielcoral/SOPHIA_Cross_Sectional/README.md

 )
 ```

-On a typical desktop computer this takes around 1 hour.
+On a typical desktop computer this should take around 1 hour.

 ## Demo